yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## graph visualization 📁
 Command-line tool for managing or interacting with related tasks.
-* [Graphviz](https://graphviz.org/) [❌ ❌ 🖥️CLI 🖥️TUI] - Graphviz is open source graph visualization software.
+* [Graphviz](https://graphviz.org/) [❌ ❌ 🖥️CLI/🖥️TUI] - Graphviz is open source graph visualization software.
 It contains several command line tools to generate and manipulate graphs.

 ## image optimizer 📁
 Command-line tool for managing or interacting with related tasks.